-Altium Vault Primer - Data Management from 10,000 Feet
+Altium Vault Primer - At 10,000 Feet: Project and Data Management

 Does the prospect of managing all of your design data overwhelm you?
 That’s how I felt every day back in my engineering days.
 I had a great team of designers, all solid guys that got their projects done right when we needed them.
 But at any given moment, I was always waiting for the next data management crisis to occur.
 And when that crisis struck, I was never fully ready for it, always scrambling to glue things back together.
 The more it happened, the more often I asked myself - am I really the only one that’s tired of how we manage our data?

 Every project I worked on, the story was always the same.
 I got a handful of my engineers at my desk all at once on the day of our deadline, needing me to sign off on their completed part at 4:45pm on a Friday afternoon.
 The rest is like clockwork.
 I’m the last guy out of the office, the sun had already set in the distance, and every time I pulled my car out of the parking lot, I wondered - isn’t there a better way to be doing this?